kayex/sirius/README.md

 Yes.
 Any message sent or received by your Slack account while Sirius is running will be intercepted via the RTM API and processed by the enabled extensions.
 However, Sirius does not store any messages or message metadata, and does not collect any logs.
 Messages are only kept in memory for the duration of the extensions' execution.

 ## Creating a new extension
-Each extension is run concurrently and has a generous execution time limit.
-In addition to this, extensions may perform any type of I/O, including network requests.
-Message updates are batched on a fixed time interval, which allows quick executing extensions to send their message modifications even though there are slower extensions that haven't yet completed.

 Creating a new extension is only a matter of implementing the `Plugin` interface:
 ```go
 type Plugin interface {